 He Came, He Saw, He Went

-Note: These characters belong to J.K.
-Rowling, not me.
+Note: The Harry Potter characters belong to J.K.
+Rowling, not to me.
 This was done for the Alliterated Pairings Competition in the HPFC.
-Review!
-Thanks.
+Read, review, and enjoy!

 Pairing: Lily Evans (Potter)/Lucius Malfoy